Which cookies are used by this website?

 Are some data collected without cookie?

 As for every other website, the web servers that serve this website will receive some information about the client that made the request.
+This is require for the proper communication between the client (your machine) and the server and is therefore not avoidable.
 Some of those information are also logged for metrics and security reasons.

 More specifically, the following data about every loaded object is logged: